JavaMahileu/eighty/README.md

 ## Used technologies

 A lot of technologies from the widely used to highly specialized are used in project.
 Graph-oriented database Neo4j, Spring Framework (REST-service and Spring Data) are used as back-end.
 Bootstrap, jQuery, AngularJS are used as front-end.
 Application testing is based on JUnit, Karma, Protractor.
-Project building performs using Maven, NodeJS, Bower.
+Project building performs using Maven and Grunt.
+Package management is performed by Npm and Bower.
 Swagger is used for API project documentation.

 Client works with data saved in Neo4j, through the client part provided by AngularJS and the server part of Spring (REST-service and Spring Data).
 Pattern [MVC] (http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller), implemented in AngulrJS is used on the client side.
 Server-side caching for recoverable data in queries is implemented too.